Skip to main content

 A hair cell is a mechanoreceptor.

-Which of the following are sensory cells that respond to light touch?
+• Which sensory cells respond to light touch?

 Meissner's corpuscles are sensory cells that respond to light touch.